nazar-pc/CleverStyle-Framework/docs/backend-advanced/Permissions.md

-Permissions in CleverStyle CMS are used on every page even if you do not specify this explicitly:)
+Permissions in CleverStyle Framework are used on every page even if you do not specify this explicitly:)

 There are two main ways to use permissions:
 * for restricting access to specific pages or sections of website